 - Understanding the Fourth Generation Strategic Balanced scorecard approach.

-- The paradigm shifts that lead to the Excitant 4th Generation Balanced Scorecard approach
+- The paradigm shifts that lead to the Excitant Fourth Generation Strategic Balanced Scorecard approach

 - Why I believe performance management does not exist and how to think about what replaces it: a focus on the wider decision making process.